yueyang6/brain_state_reconstruction/README.md

 ## Training
 By running "custom_loss_bi_noise.py" file, the model will be trained on the training data located in the "simu_data" folder.

-Or the trained weights same as the paper has used is provided in the "saved_weights" folder.
+Or the trained weights that the paper has used is provided in the "saved_weights" folder.

 ## Testing